Back behind the visor, better than ever

 The small group of Federation survivors who turn up throughout the campaign eventually cluster around a home base.
 When you do cross paths put in the open, the game uses those moments to give the mission a bit more structure and to remind you what’s at stake beyond Samus herself.

-At its best, the story is a steady mystery: learn what happened here, figure out why you were pulled in, and gather what you need to activate the Chrono Tower and get everyone off this planet.
+The story is an intriguing, steady mystery: learn what happened here, figure out why you were pulled in, and gather what you need to activate the Lamorn's Chrono Tower, which may hold the secret to getting everyone off this planet.

 Gameplay and Mechanics

-Metroid Prime 4: Beyond nails the part that matters most: the moment-to-moment flow of exploration, combat, and upgrades that keeps you pushing deeper.
-You’re constantly reading rooms, testing suspicious walls, and filing away locked doors for later, because you know your next tool is going to change what the map even means.Viewros is built around that familiar Metroidvania rhythm, and it stays satisfying because the upgrades feel purposeful.
-The Scan Visor is still your best friend for spotting details and chasing secrets, and Morph Ball routes keep turning “dead space” into real paths.
-What’s fresh is how Prime 4 folds in psychic-style abilities.
-You’re not just shooting switches anymore.
-You’re manipulating objects at range, steering attacks toward tricky targets, and using telekinetic control to solve puzzles in ways that feel natural for Samus in this setting.
+Metroid Prime 4: Beyond's gameplay nails what matters most: the moment-to-moment exploration, combat, and upgrades that keeps letting your progress further.
+You’re constantly scanning rooms, testing suspicious walls, and remembering locked doors for later, because you know your next tool is going to open up the map even more.Viewros is built around the familiar Metroidvania formula, and it stays satisfying because the upgrades feel substantial.
+The Scan Visor is your go-to tool for spotting room details and finding secrets, and the Morph Ball routes keep turning small spaces into real paths.
+What’s fresh is how Metroid Prime 4 adds in psychic-style abilities.
+You’re not just shooting switches anymore, you’re also manipulating objects at range to solve puzzles in interesting new ways or using telekinesis to toss objects towards tricky targets.

-The other big shift is Sol Valley, a desert hub that links major areas together.
-It gives the world more breathing room, and Vi-O-La makes it fun to move through.
-The bike handles smoothly, it comes with boost options, and it turns travel into an active part of the game instead of downtime.
+The other big addition is Sol Valley, a desert hub that links major areas together.
+Your bike, called the Vi-O-La, makes it fun to move through as it handles smoothly and comes with boost options.
 I had a stretch where I hopped on Vi-O-La “just to head back,” and that detour turned into a full sweep of side paths and hidden pickups before I even remembered my original goal.

 Presentation and Audio

-Metroid Prime 4: Beyond looks and runs like a flagship on Switch 2.
-Retro’s art direction leans into scale, with massive structures, clean silhouettes, and skyboxes that make Viewros feel wide and imposing.
+Metroid Prime 4: Beyond is easily the best looking and smoothest game I've played yet on Nintendo Switch 2.
+Retro Studio’s art direction is bold, with massive alien structures, a lush and beautiful world, and skylines that make Viewros feel wide and imposing.
 Up close, the detail holds too.
-Samus’ suit has a crisp finish, enemy models read clearly in motion, and the world is packed with little visual tells that reward you for slowing down and looking.The biomes do a lot of heavy lifting.
-Fury Green hits with dense colour and layered foliage, Ice Belt swaps that for colder industrial spaces, and Volt Forge stands out as a favourite because it changes as you progress.
-The first time I brought systems online there, the whole place shifted: machinery woke up, lighting changed, hazards became real problems, and even enemy behaviour felt more active.
-It’s a great example of how Prime 4 uses visuals to communicate progress without yelling at you.
+Samus’ suit has a shiny metallic finish, enemy models look great in motion, and the world is packed with little visual nuances that reward you for slowing down and looking.The biomes all look fantastic and feel unique.
+Fury Green looks stunning with dense colour and layered foliage, Ice Belt focuses on colder industrial spaces, and Volt Forge stands out as a favourite because it's deceivingly linear at first but later opens up in multiple branching paths.

 The Verdict

-Metroid Prime 4: Beyond is a confident return that nails the series’ core appeal: exploration that rewards curiosity, upgrades that reshape how you move through the world, and a steady mystery that keeps you pushing forward.
-Viewros is a great setting, Sylux adds pressure, and the Federation crew supports the mission without stealing focus.
-Psychic abilities and the Sol Valley hub add variety, while Vi-O-La makes roaming fun.
-On Switch 2, it looks sharp, runs smoothly, and sounds excellent.Final Score: 9/10 - Amazing
+Metroid Prime 4: Beyond is an excellent entry that gave me what I was looking for: deep exploration that rewards curiosity, smart upgrades that reshape how you move through the world, new Psychic abilities that spice up the gameplay, and a steady mystery that keeps the story momentum high.
+Viewros is a great setting, Sylux adds interesting new lore to the franchise, and your Federation crew supports the mission without becoming overbearing.
+Best of all, on Nintendo Switch 2 the game looks, runs and sounds its best, giving fans a compelling reason to up to Nintendo's new console.Final Score: 9/10 - Amazing

 Metroid Prime 4: Beyond details